 If you’re arriving from outside the Schengen area (including the U.S., Canada, and the U.K.), you’ll pass passport control.

 But you can use it to your advantage.
-Here’s how I always approach it:
+Here’s how I do it:

 • I look at the queue, but never panic

-• If one area is overwhelmed, another checkpoint may be quieter
+• If one area is overwhelming busy, another checkpoint is usually quieter

 • This can save time — but it’s not guaranteed

-I only suggest walking to another checkpoint if lines are clearly backed up.
+I only suggest walking to another checkpoint if lines are clearly backed up (for example when they don’t let you go downstairs.
 Sometimes patience really is the fastest option.
-But often during the day there are big differences between the checkpoint areas.
+But often during the day there are big differences between the checkpoint areas, and staff doesn’t tell you.

 • The one near the D gates is usually always busy with UK arrivals throughout the day

-• The one near the E gates, is usually busy in the morning with lots of US arrivals
+• The one near the E gates, is usually busy in the morning with lots of US arrivals, but quieter the rest of day (great for UK arrivals)

 • The one near the F gates is usually the most quiet, but can be closed.
-Still if likes are insane at the others, I try my luck here.
+Still if lines are insane at the others, I try my luck here.

-• The one near the G gates is a long walk from most gates, and often closed.
+• The one near the G gates is a long walk from most gates, but it’s an another alternative just in case.

 Baggage Claim: Why Waiting Is Normal Here

-Schiphol is one of the largest hubs in Europe, and the baggage halls are large — and so are the distances your bags travel.
+Schiphol is one of the largest hubs in Europe, and the baggage halls are sprawling— and so are the distances your bags travel.

 That means baggage can take a while especially during peak moments.